We use cookies on this site to enhance your experience.

 Settler Colonialism, Forced Displacement, and Housing Rights: I examine the intersections of settler colonialism and forced displacement, with a particular emphasis on housing rights in Palestine.
 My work explores the broader implications of these dynamics for marginalized communities globally, highlighting the structural and socio-political forces that perpetuate dispossession.

-Settler Colonialism, Military Violence, and Human Security: This research explores the interconnectedness of settler colonialism and military violence, and its impact on human security.
+Settler Colonialism, Military Violence, and Human Security: This research explores the interconnectedness of settler colonialism and military violence and its impact on human security.
 I investigate the direct and indirect effects of settler colonial systems on the well-being and survival of Palestinian communities, with a focus on ongoing resistance movements and the lived experiences of those subjected to military aggression.

-Anti-Racism, Islamophobia, and Discrimination Against Muslim, Arab, and Palestinian Communities: My work critically examines the structural dynamics of racism, including Islamophobia, anti-Muslim, anti-Palestinian, and anti-Arab discrimination.
+Anti-Racism, Islamophobia, and Discrimination Against Muslim, Arab, and Palestinian Communities: My work critically examines the structural dynamics of racism, including Islamophobia and anti-Muslim, anti-Palestinian, and anti-Arab discrimination.
 I explore how these intersecting forms of racism perpetuate social, political, and institutional exclusion and their profound effects on the identities and experiences of affected communities.

 Equity, Diversity, and Inclusion (EDI) in Higher Education: I focus on the challenges and opportunities in promoting equity, diversity, and inclusion in academic institutions.
 My research aims to create more just and inclusive environments for equity-seeking groups, particularly within higher education, by exploring systemic barriers and advocating for transformative pedagogical practices.